nrs02004/Jiujitsu-ELO/README.md

 # Jiujitsu-ELO

+Jiujitsu is a 2-player competitive sport (or martial art), with a relatively standardized competition ruleset.

 I want to know who the top jiujitsu competitor of all time is (as of 2016)!
 In addition, I want to identify a list of the top 20 competitors (who wouldn't want to do this?).

 Toward that end, I used a dataset that contained $\sim 9000$ matches between a total of $\sim 2400$ unique competitors.
 I fit a bespoke penalized conditional logistic regression model to this data to obtain an "ELO" rating for each competitor, giving a ranking of all competitors in the dataset.